 Both islands are beautiful.
 Each offers different attractions.
 Perhentian Kecil is known as a backpackers’ paradise where Long Beach is the only place for beach party.
 The two main beaches at Kecil are Long Beach (on the East where Bubu Resort, D’Rock Garden, Matahari Chalet, etc., are) and Coral Bay (on the West where Shari-la Resort, Maya Chalet, Ombak Resort, Senja Bay Resort, etc., are).
 Mira Beach, Petani Beach, D’ Lagoon, etc, are a few other smaller beaches that are less crowded, thus giving you more privacy.
 The only village is located in the Southeast of Kecil.
 You cannot sunbath or walk around in your bikinis in the village but it is worth visiting the village.
 Most of the tourists staying in the village are Malaysians (packaged groups).
 Almost all the beaches on Kecil are accessible by foot.
 Perhentian Besar is more peaceful, especially at night.
 The two main beaches at Besar are Teluk Dalam (on the South where Flora Bay Resort, Fauna Bay Resort, Arwana Resort, etc., are) and the whole stretch on the Eastern side (where Cozy and Cocohut Chalet, D’Ayumni House, Tuna Bay Resort and Abdul Chalet are), plus two smaller beaches at Teluk Pauh (where PIR is) and Tanjung Tukas (where Bubbles Dive Resort is).

 Where to stay?

-Most of the accommodations are situated next to the beach, except those in the village and along the pathway between Long Beach and Coral Bay.
-I’ll list the accommodation available on the islands.
+Most of the accommodations are situated next to the beach, except those in the village and along the pathway between Long Beach and Coral Bay (and I have yet to list the accommodations on the islands).